-- (b) Neither the directors nor any officer of an authority executing indebtedness issued pursuant to this act shall be personally liable for such indebtedness by reason of the execution or issuance thereof. - hereby pledge to and agree with the holders of any indebtedness issued under this act that neither the state nor the university will limit or alter the rights hereby vested in the authority to fulfill the terms of any indebtedness or related security documents made with the holders thereof or in any way impair the rights and remedies of the holders until such indebtedness, together with the interest thereon, and all costs and expenses in connection with any action or proceeding by or on behalf of the holders, are fully met and discharged.
-An authority is authorized to include this pledge and agreement of this state in any agreement with the holders of its indebtedness.
+- (b) Neither the directors nor any officer of an authority executing indebtedness issued pursuant to this act shall be personally liable for such indebtedness by reason of the execution or issuance thereof. - (c) The state and the sponsoring university do hereby pledge to and agree with the holders of any indebtedness issued under this act that neither the state nor the sponsoring university will limit or alter the rights hereby vested in the authority to fulfill the terms of any indebtedness or related security documents made with the holders thereof or in any way impair the rights and remedies of the holders until such indebtedness, together with the interest thereon, and all costs and expenses in connection with any action or proceeding by or on behalf of the holders, are fully met and discharged.
+An authority is authorized to include this pledge and agreement of this state or sponsoring university in any agreement with the holders of its indebtedness.